iOS Localization: How to Translate Apple Strings Files with PTC

 1. Mark Static Strings for Localization in Xcode

-In iOS development, Xcode can gather text for translation and generate a .strings file.
-But first, you need to mark the static, user-facing text in your code for localization.
+Xcode can generate a .strings file to gather text for translation, but you first need to mark all static, user-facing text in your code for localization.

-To do this, go through all the user-facing text in your app and replace any hardcoded strings with NSLocalizedString.
-This function tells Xcode which strings should be included in the .strings file, so they can be translated later.
+To do this, identify all hardcoded strings in your app and replace them with the NSLocalizedString function.
+This function signals to Xcode which strings should be included in the .strings file, making them ready for translation.

 For example, here’s how you mark a button label for localization: